-Estimations from our preferred specification for all three delay measures using both the entire sample and the subset of non-slot controlled airports appear on Table 6.
-There are two noteworthy findings from Table 6.
-First, economic, logistical, and weather factors all have large impacts on flight delays.
+Second, we find that economic, logistical, and weather factors28 all have large impacts on flight delays.
 For the entire sample (models 19, 21, and 23) we find longer delays are more prevalent for large aircraft, high load factors, and low yields (departure delays only).
-Depending upon one's perspective on flight delays, you can arrive at different conclusions about how monopoly routes effect flight delays.
-From the airline's viewpoint, monopoly routes have significantly shorter delays (excess travel time); however, passengers' delay experience would suggest the opposite occurs as longer departure and arrival delays occur on monopoly routes.
+The relationship between monopoly routes and delays depends on which delay measure is considered.
+From the airline's viewpoint, monopoly routes have significantly shorter delays (excess travel time); however, passengers' delay experience suggests the opposite with longer departure and arrival delays on monopoly routes.
 How can both of these seemly contrary delay findings both be true?
 Monopoly routes typically involve at least one small (uncongested) airport, hence there is a reduction in excess travel times.
 On the other hand, should an issue arise (for example, mechanical failure or unavailable flight crew) at a small airport, it may take longer for the problem to be resolved which can lengthen the average minutes of departure and arrival delays.